-- On Thursday, August 15, 2013, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, resources, ideas, etc. Write a letter to the administrators in your area.
+- On Friday, August 15, 2014, blog about whatever you like related to effective digital leadership in schools: successes, challenges, reflections, needs, wants, resources, ideas, etc. Write a letter to the administrators in your area.
 Post a top ten list.
 Make a podcast or a video or a voice-narrated presentation.
 Highlight a local success or challenge.
 Recommend some readings.
 Create an app, game, or simulation.
 Draw a cartoon.
 Do an interview of a successful technology leader.
 Respond to some of the questions below or make up your own.
 If you participated in years past, post a follow-up reflection.
 Whatever strikes you.

 Some prompts to spark your thinking